June976/daily-post-pages-requests/README.md

 ## Daily post pages requests

-This repository is pool to store the requests submitted to Chat-GPT.
+This repository is a pool to store the requests submitted to Chat-GPT.

 The requests is stored in the [*requests.json*](https://github.com/June976/daily-post-pages-requests/blob/main/requests.json) file.